masonrapa/ColorBotnet/README.md

 hdwnl - gets back the download history on the device as Path / Web / Source

-discordsteal - try to catch any discord browser tokken registered
+discordsteal - try to catch any discord browser token registered

 shutdown - powers off automatically the device